Convex-Dev/design/cad/020_tokenomics/README.md

 ### Utility Token

 The Convex Coin is a utility token - it represents the right to use the coin to access services provided by the Convex Network.
+As such, it should be broadly available as a decentralised asset.

 ### Means of exchange